ABOUT

 By the time Rap/Hip-Hop started to emerge in the UK mainstream , while thrilled at the possibilities it was a bit of an anti-climax to say the least, it wasn't even close to the calibre of the US sound I'd spent years listening to and honing my craft from.
 I did attempt rapping with a purely English accent but by then it felt so uncomfortable and fake.
 At the end of the day it's about being true to yourself & so I carry on today as I started out, hence the vocal Stateside twang.

-I'd just started getting interest from major labels as a singer-songwriter when I got the debilitating complex chronic illness known as M.E and was told by medical consultants that the dream was over and making music and gigging would no longer be possible as it would worsen my condition, I lost my day job, my social life and life as i'd known it in general, not content with that, I then went on to get diagnosed with Fibromyalgia and Osteoporosis & more recently ADHD, greedy or what?
+I'd just started getting interest from major labels as a singer-songwriter when I got the debilitating complex chronic illness known as M.E and was told by medical consultants that the dream was over and making music and gigging would no longer be possible as it would worsen my condition, I lost my day job, my social life and life as i'd known it in general, not content with that, I then went on to get diagnosed with ADHD, Fibromyalgia and Osteoporosis , greedy or what?

 I was bed-bound with M.E for two years but during that time recorded a mega rough demo rap/hiphop album on an old 4-track placed on my lap, there were no effects and it was incredibly poor quality as you can imagine hence the "Raw" title, but it was received well nonetheless, but when I was eventually able get out again, after two years of being indoors bedbound i'd developed agoraphobia & having lost all trust in the NHS after years of abuse and mistreatment, it took me another two years to get myself back.

-It was then I went on to record a studio album "Nobody Want's To Know Ya When Ya Nobody" that took 5 years to make, then an E.P "Runnin On Empty" & a number of singles which took another 4 yrs.
-During that time I had to have major surgery which has unfortunately left left me with weakness and problems on my left side .
+It was then I went on to record a studio album "Nobody Want's To Know Ya When Ya Nobody" with Producer Shane Shannahan, that took 5 years to make, then an E.P "Runnin On Empty" & a number of singles which took another 4 yrs.
+During that time I had to have major abdominal surgery which has unfortunately left me with permanent weakness and problems on my left side .

-I'm not going to lie, dealing with grief has been tougher than anything I've ever faced , but whether through loss of loved ones or/and illness that takes away your normality it's a forever thing that you just have to try and live with, it comes down to choice, Sink or Swim?
+I'm not going to lie, dealing with the loss of my siblings has been tougher than anything I've ever faced , but whether through loss of loved ones or/and illness that takes away your normality it's a forever thing that you just have to try and live with, it comes down to choice, Sink or Swim?
 I either find ways to cope and carve out the best life I can with the cards I've been dealt or I give up?
-But quitting isn't in my bones and so however long I'm blessed to be here hopefully I can still leave a positive mark, do my parents proud, continue to carry my siblings within my heart, help others and maybe inspire a few?
+But quitting isn't in my bones and so however long I'm blessed to be here hopefully I can still leave a positive mark, do my parents proud, continue to carry my siblings torch, help others and maybe inspire a few?

 I have kinda been stuck and struggling, flapping about like a butterfly in a spiders web the past seven years, but it's time to try and soar again.